Homosexuality in China: Family and societal expectations

 One significant factor influencing the coming out process in China is the deeply ingrained cultural concept of filial piety.
 The notion of filial piety, originating from Confucianism and Chinese traditions, promotes a collection of ethical principles, ideals, and behaviors that emphasize reverence and compassion towards one's parents.
 Filial piety also places great emphasis on continuing the family line through procreation.
 A famous saying in Chinese, "不孝有三，无后为大", suggests that of the three major ways to be disrespectful to your parents and ancestors, the most severe one is not having offspring.
 This saying emphasizes the Chinese individual's obligation to contribute children to the family, a hallmark of filial culture that fundamentally focuses on collective and familial flourishing.
 Filial piety, deeply ingrained in Chinese culture, is seen as a moral obligation.
-It is believed in the Chinese culture that, by fulfilling this duty, one can bring honor to their family and ancestors.
+It is believed in the Chinese culture that, by fulfilling this duty, one can bring honor to one's family and ancestors.
 Failing to fulfill the moral obligation would be considered unfilial, bringing shame to the entire family.
 As such, this cultural expectation often discourages LGBTQ+ individuals from coming out, for fear that they will disappoint their families or fail to fulfill their apparent duties.

-The main concern for those who would like to come out before reaching marriageable age, which is 22 for men and 20 for women, is that coming out will lead their parents to strongly oppose their sexual orientation out of fear that it contradicts the notions of filial piety, continuing the bloodline and traditional gender concepts.
+The main concern for those who would like to come out before reaching marriageable age, which is 22 for men and 20 for women, is that coming out will lead their parents to strongly oppose their sexual orientation out of fear that it contradicts the notions of filial piety, continuing the bloodline, and traditional gender concepts.
 One such example is the story of Ying Xin, who has been the executive director at the Beijing LGBT Center for seven years and has helped transform the Beijing LGBT Center into the biggest queer community safe space in China.
-Ying Xin Ying Xin was born in the small city of Xiangyang, in Hubei Province, and she has explained that when she came out, her mother thought she was joking at first.
+Ying Xin was born in the small city of Xiangyang, in Hubei Province, and she has explained that when she came out, her mother thought she was joking at first.
 She then became angry, saying, "I didn't think I would have a daughter like this kind of freak."
 Then she asked, "Don't you feel ashamed to do that kind of thing with girls?"

 For individuals who come to realize their sexual orientation or gender identity after they have already married and established a family, coming out can be particularly challenging.
 These individuals may have been deeply influenced by traditional gender concepts and societal expectations, which may have prevented them from recognizing or acknowledging their true identity earlier in life.
 They usually face the daunting challenge of potentially jeopardizing their marital or family bonds by coming out.